TDI PRIVACY CENTRE

 If you consent, we may use personal information of members and non-members, specifically your name and relevant address details, to let you know about our products, services, facilities and benefits and those of our sponsors, partners and suppliers.

-We (either on our own behalf or on behalf of our sponsors, partners or suppliers) may contact you for direct marketing purposes in a variety of ways, including by mail, email, SMS, telephone, online advertising or facsimile.
+We (either on our own behalf or on behalf of our sponsors, partners or suppliers) may contact you for direct marketing purposes in a variety of ways, including by mail, email, SMS, telephone, or online advertising.

 You can opt out of receiving marketing communications from us at any time, in the following ways: